AlexandreDecan/sismic/docs/behavior.rst

     Import a statechart from a `yaml` file.
     This step is implicitly executed when using ``sismic-behave``.
     It is only needed when calling ``behave`` directly.

+Given I create an execution watcher
+   Create and associate an instance of :py:class:`~sismic.testing.ExecutionWatcher`.
+   This step is implicitly executed when using ``--properties`` with ``sismic-behave``.

+Given I watch the statechart with property statechart {path}
+   Import a (property) statechart from a `yaml` file, and pass it to the execution watcher.
+   This step is implicitly executed when using ``--properties`` with ``sismic-behave``.

+Given I start the execution watcher
+   Start the execution watcher (in a fail fasts mode).
+   This step is implicitly executed when using ``--properties`` with ``sismic-behave``.

 Given/when I execute the statechart
     This step executes the statechart.